Make a Donation

 Brigette Brouillard, a state and federal permitted wildlife rehabilitator, is the founder and director of Second Chances Wildlife Center.
 She earned a Bachelor of Science degree from Eastern Kentucky University, and received a state and national Environmental Educator Master Certification.
 Brouillard was also bestowed the Kentucky Conservation Teacher of the Year award.
 The entire state of Kentucky, as well as Southern Indiana, benefit from Brouillard’s expertise and knowledge of specialized bat rehabilitation.

-.With more than 20 years of experience as an educator, Brouillard continues to exhibit a zeal for teaching and raising awareness about wildlife.
+With more than 20 years of experience as an educator, Brouillard continues to exhibit a zeal for teaching and raising awareness about wildlife.
 She is both an instructor and facilitator in Project Wet, Project Wild, and Project Learning Tree.
 Brigette serves as a volunteer educator at The Louisville Zoo and is a member of the Southeastern Bat Diversity Network and Kentucky Bat Working Group.
-Additionally, Brouillard is a member of the Bullitt County Chamber of Commerce, a curriculum developer, director of staff and volunteer management, special event planner, public speaker, fundraiser and, most importantly, a mother of two wonderful children.
+Additionally, Brouillard is a member of the Bullitt County Chamber of Commerce, VP of the Mt Washington Small Business Association, a curriculum developer, director of staff and volunteer management, public speaker, fundraiser and, most importantly, a mother of two wonderful children.

 Brouillard consistently demonstrates that she pays attention to detail, providing top-notch care to every animal.
 Hence, she earned a reputation for excellence locally, nationally, and globally.
 In fact, Brouillard and many of the rescued wildlife animals have been featured in multiple local, national, and international platforms.
 Some examples include media such as WDRB, KET Kentucky Life, the Dodo, the Today show, People magazine, National Geographic, National Geographic Wildlife, YouTube, and TikTok.